xs

 In the ever-evolving landscape of urban mobility, cities face a critical decision: how to allocate limited resources to create sustainable, efficient, and equitable transportation systems.
 Should they prioritize bike lanes to encourage active travel?
 Invest in Bus Rapid Transit (BRT) for cost-effective mobility?
 Or expand train networks to reduce congestion and emissions?
 The answer isn't one-size-fits-all, but understanding the strengths and limitations of each option can guide cities toward solutions that align with their unique needs.

-This post explores the trade-offs between bike lanes, BRT, and trains, drawing on real-world examples and insights from global urban planning.
-Whether you’re a city planner, a commuter, or simply curious about how your hometown could improve, this guide will help you navigate the complexities of transit choice.
+This post explores the trade-offs between bike lanes, BRT, and trains, drawing on real-world examples and insights from global urban planning authorities.
+As the National Association of City Transportation Officials (NACTO) documents, cities that integrate multiple transit modes tend to see better outcomes than those relying on a single approach.
+Whether you're a city planner, a commuter, or simply curious about how your hometown could improve, this guide will help you navigate the complexities of transit choice.

 The Case for Bike Lanes: Pedestrian-Friendly Cities and Healthier Communities

-Bike lanes are more than just painted stripes on the road—they’re a cornerstone of sustainable urban design.
+Bike lanes are more than just painted stripes on the road—they're a cornerstone of sustainable urban design.
 By prioritizing cyclists, cities can reduce traffic congestion, lower carbon emissions, and promote public health.
-For instance, Copenhagen’s extensive network of bike lanes has made cycling the preferred mode of transport for over 60% of residents, cutting car dependency and improving air quality.
+Copenhagen is often cited as a global model: the city's extensive network of bike lanes has made cycling a preferred mode of transport for a significant portion of residents, cutting car dependency and improving air quality.
+The city has set ambitious cycling targets for 2025 and beyond, building on a network of 400+ kilometers of dedicated lanes and bike-friendly policies that demonstrate the role of political will and long-term planning in achieving transit goals.

 For cities aiming to boost accessibility and reduce traffic, bike lanes offer a low-cost, high-impact solution.
-Yet, they work best when paired with other transit options, such as buses or trains, to create a seamless multi-modal network.
+Research from the Transit Center highlights how bike infrastructure can serve as a foundation for equity, particularly in underserved neighborhoods where car ownership remains out of reach.
+Yet, bike lanes work best when paired with other transit options, such as buses or trains, to create a seamless multi-modal network.

 Learn more about the benefits of bike lanes in urban planning